Uttarakhand Foundation Day

 The name of the state was chosen Uttrakhand but was renamed as Uttranchal, but was again changed to Uttrakhand in 2006.
 The name was changed to give tribute to those who fought for this state in the name of Uttrakhand Andolan.

 Uttarakhand Day Celebration

 Police Parade, Marathons, and cultural programs are being organized across the 13 districts of the Uttrakhand on its foundation day.
 The government usually holds a week-long celebration called ‘State Foundation Week’.
-The Chief Minister of Uttarakhand Harish Rawat constituted the Uttarakhand Ratna award on the 16th anniversary of state foundation.
+The Chief Minister of Uttarakhand Harish Rawat constituted the Uttarakhand Ratna award on the 16th anniversary of the state foundation.

-Uttarakhand better performance in various sectors during the past two and half years has been appreciated at the national level.
-Recently, in its innovation index 2019, the NITI Aayog had placed Uttarakhand among the top three in the category of North East and the Hill States.
+Uttarakhand’s better performance in various sectors during the past two and half years has been appreciated at the national level.
+Recently, in its innovation index 2019, the NITI Aayog placed Uttarakhand among the top three in the category of North East and the Hill States.
 In the Beti Bachao, Beti Padhao campaign, Udham Singh Nagar was chosen among the best 10 districts of the nation.
 The State also received seven awards for its performance in Swachchh Bharat Mission- Gramin.